jasperstrijp/wolftracker-ui/README.md

 # Wolftrackly
 This project is the frontend assessment project for Wolfpack IT located in Eindhoven.
 I used [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2 with Angular Material Design as design basis.
-All code has been written by myself.
+All code has been written by me, including the designs located in the designs directory.
 For run instructions see below.

 ## Development server